 - Solution: Download and install the required codec - Flip4Mac component.
 If the problem persists, you might want to check out the recommended solutions.

-- Solution: You can try to install Perian (a QuickTime component) or other add-on/plug-in.
-Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible for add-on/plug-in.
+- Solution: You can try to install Perian (a QuickTime component) or other add-ons/plug-ins.
+Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible with add-on/plug-in.

-- Description: AVCHD is a high definition video format commonly used for storing videos recorded on camcorders in the extension of a MTS or M2TS file format.
+- Description: AVCHD is a high definition video format commonly used for storing videos recorded on camcorders in the extension of an MTS or M2TS file format.

-- Solution: QuickTime can't playback the files that's stored in the memory card of a camcorder or the AVCHD codec.
-You'll need to either convert it to an MOV file or install the codec.
+- Solution: QuickTime can't playback the files that are stored in the memory card of a camcorder or the AVCHD codec.
+You'll need to either convert it to a MOV file or install the codec.
 Alternatively, try moving or copying the files over to your local directory and then right-click to open the files individually rather than the usual double-click.

-- Description: The DivX can be used as a codec as well a container.
-As an extension out of the AVI file format, it also supports multiple video, audio and subtitle tracks.
+- Description: The DivX can be used as a codec as well as a container.
+As an extension out of the AVI file format, it also supports multiple videos, audio, and subtitle tracks.

-- Solution: Try to install DivX codec (a QuickTime component) or other add-on/plug-in.
-Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible for add-on/plug-in.
+- Solution: Try to install DivX codec (a QuickTime component) or another add-on/plug-in.
+Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible with add-on/plug-in.

-- Description: MOV is a native file format introducted by Apple.
-It's naturally supported and made compatible with all of the Mac-operating or based system, program and software.
+- Description: MOV is a native file format introduced by Apple.
+It's naturally supported and made compatible with all of the Mac-operating or based systems, programs, and software.
 It's also playable on iOS devices.

 - Causes of Failed Playback: The data stored might have been encoded with incompatible codec.
 The other possibility is that you'll need to upgrade your player.
 There's also the chance of the file being damaged or corrupted.

-- Solution: Before you come to a conclusion of ditching your current player, try to install the required component, add-on/plug-in (i.e. MPEG2 or Perian).
-Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible for add-on/plug-in.
+- Solution: Before you come to a conclusion of ditching your current player, try to install the required component, add-on/plug-in (i.e., MPEG2 or Perian).
+Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible with add-on/plug-in.

 - Description: MTS is an extension that's commonly used for storing high definition videos recorded on DVDs or AVCHD camcorders.

-- Causes of Failed Playback: Similar to the AVCHD, you'll be required to convert them in advance to an MOV or other compatible formats.
-The easier way out, however, is to use another video player that suppports the MTS.
+- Causes of Failed Playback: Similar to the AVCHD, you'll be required to convert them in advance to a MOV or other compatible formats.
+The easier way out, however, is to use another video player that supports the MTS.

-- Solution: You can either download and install the required codec, convert it QuickTime-compatible formats or simply use a different video player that support the video file.
+- Solution: You can either download and install the required codec, convert it QuickTime-compatible formats, or simply use a different video player that supports the video file.

-- Description: VOB is a container that's used to store multiplexed streams of video, audio, subtitles as well as DVD menus and etc. Practically, all DVD movies are stored in VOB file formats.
+- Description: VOB is a container that's used to store multiplexed streams of video, audio, subtitles, as well as DVD menus, etc. Practically, all DVD movies are stored in VOB file formats.

 - Causes of Failed Playback: It might have been encrypted or require additional add-ons/plug-ins to support the playback.
 Please also ensure that it's a video file and not burned as a data copy.

-- Solution: The codec used to compressed the video file is not supported by QuickTime.
-In order to be able to playback the video file, you'll need to install the required component, add-on/plug-in (i.e. MPEG2 or Perian).
-Please also ensure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible for add-on/plug-in.
+- Solution: QuickTime does not support the codec used to compressed the video file.
+In order to be able to playback the video file, you'll need to install the required component, add-on/plug-in (i.e., MPEG2 or Perian).
+Please also ensure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible with add-on/plug-in.

 - Convert video to over 1000 formats, including MP4, AVI, WMV, FLV, MKV, MOV and more